-Each director of the Company who is not an employee of the Company or any of its subsidiaries is paid a fee of \$12,000 annually plus \$1,000 for each meeting of the Board of Directors or committee of the Board which he attends, with a maximum of one meeting fee payable for any calendar day.
+Each director of the Company who is not an employee of the Company or any of its subsidiaries is paid a fee of \$12,000 annually ("Annual Retainer") plus \$1,000 for each meeting of the Board of Directors or committee of the Board which he attends, with a maximum of one meeting fee payable for any calendar day.

-Under the terms of the 1993 Non-Employee Directors' Stock Option Plan ("1993 Plan") each non-employee director, upon his or her first election to the Board of Directors, receives an option to purchase 10,000 shares of Common Stock.
+Under the terms of the 1993 Non-Employee Directors' Stock Option Plan ("1993 Plan") each non-employee director, upon his or her first election to the Board of Directors, receives an option to purchase 10,000 shares of Common Stock (as adjusted as hereinafter described).
 The plan further provides that each director shall receive an option to purchase an additional 1,000 shares of Common Stock on the date each annual meeting of stockholders is held after the year in which the non-employee director was first elected to Board of Directors.
-The terms of the initial 10,000 share grant and of each of the subsequent 1,000 share grants are: (i) the option price shall be the average of the high and low prices of a share of common stock on the New York Stock Exchange on the date of grant; (ii) the option shall vest with respect to 25% of the shares six months after the date of grant, with respect to an additional 25% of the shares one year after the date of grant, with respect to an additional 25% of the shares two years after the date of the grant, and with respect to the final 25% of the shares three years after the date of the grant; (iii) the option shall expire ten years after the date of the grant.
-On December 15, 1995, the Company paid a stock dividend of one share of Common Stock for each three shares of Common Stock held by stockholders as of the record date of November 30, 1995 (the "Stock Dividend").
+The terms of the initial option grant and of each of the subsequent annual grants are: (i) the option price shall be the average of the high and low prices of a share of common stock on the New York Stock Exchange on the date of grant; (ii) the option shall vest with respect to 25% of the shares six months after the date of grant, with respect to an additional 25% of the shares one year after the date of grant, with respect to an additional 25% of the shares two years after the date of the grant, and with respect to the final 25% of the shares three years after the date of the grant; (iii) the option shall expire ten years after the date of the grant.
+On December 15, 1995, the Company paid a stock dividend of one share of Common Stock for each three shares of Common Stock held by stockholders as of the record date of December 1, 1995 (the "1995 Stock Dividend").
+On December 15, 1997, the Company paid a stock dividend of two shares of Common Stock for every three shares of Common Stock held by the stockholders as of the record date of December 1, 1997 (the "1997 Stock Dividend").
 Under the terms of the Company's stock option plans the number of shares subject to the plans and to options granted under the plans are proportionately adjusted in the event of a stock dividend or other events described in the plans.
-As a result of the Stock Dividend the number of shares covered by the initial stock option grants to Messrs.
-Brown, Bulley, Harlan and Thomas were adjusted from 10,000 shares to 13,334 shares.
-The number of shares covered by grants of option on the dates of annual meetings of stockholders to Messrs.
-Brown, Bulley, Harlan and Thomas were increased from 1,000 shares to 1,334 shares.
-In both circumstances the exercise prices per share were reduced by twenty-five percent.
-In accordance with the terms of the 1993 Plan, as a result of the Stock Dividend, future initial grants will be in the amount of 13,334 shares and future grants on the dates of annual meetings, including the Annual Meeting, will be in the amount of 1,334 shares.
+As a result of the 1995 and 1997 Stock Dividends the number of shares covered by the initial stock option grants to Messrs.
+Brown, Bulley, Harlan and Thomas were adjusted to 22,224 shares.
+The number of shares covered by grants of option on the dates of annual meetings of stockholders are adjusted to 2,223 shares.